TilmannKrueger/SonarHunt/README.md

 * And the ping sound is based on https://pixabay.com/sound-effects/sonar-ping-95840/ by SamsterBirdies (Freesound)

 Thank you very much!
-This little project would have been rally awful but for you!
+This little project would have been really awful but for you!

 ## Platforms
 Unfortunately, Windows only, at the moment.
 The game relies heavily on sound, and the simplest way to play sound